josuec8a/AspNetCore.Docs/aspnetcore/grpc/test-apps.md

 By [James Newton-King](https://twitter.com/jamesnk)

 [grpcurl](https://github.com/fullstorydev/grpcurl) is a command-line tool that lets you interact with gRPC services.
+This article discusses how to:

+* Download and install gRPCurl.
+* Setup gRPC reflection with a gRPC ASP.NET Core app.
-This article discusses how to test .NET gRPC services with `grpcurl`.
+* Discover and test gRPC services with `grpcurl`.

 ## About gRPCurl